This is the real me, the real Ted Heater, manager of CarSmart in Kansas City.

 Seems logical doesn't it?
 And it's working.

-It's been 19 years and the experiment is no longer an experiment; it's successful and for the people.
+It's been 19 years and the experiment is no longer an experiment; it's successful.

 Today I remain the largest independently owned car dealer in the Midwest.
 And maybe my mom had a lot to do with it.
 I don't know.
 But by instilling compassion and ethics into everything we do, we experience repeat and referral business with customer's buying their first, and second, and third car from us.
 Sending families and friends: Yes, CarSmart & they say...
 Ask for Ted.
 He will take care of you.

 And that's my story.
-How I became Ted Heater, the Dealer for the People!
+How I became Ted Heater!

 The secret to my success is quite simple: when you apply a moral, ethical stand to whatever you do-even a car dealership!-and fulfill your customer’s specific needs with one-on-one attention, success is imminent!